Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 When was the former library demolished?

-Preparation tasks, such as stripping the interior, were contained within the building envelope to minimise the impact on campus prior to the summer exam period.
-The structural demolition of the building commenced after the summer exam period and was completed in mid-November.
+Preparation tasks, such as stripping the interior, were contained within the building to minimise the impact on campus prior to the summer exam period in 2017.
+The structural demolition of the building commenced after the summer exam period and was completed in mid-November 2017.

 Who was responsible for the demolition of the former library?

-The University Estates team worked with the same contractors who constructed the new library, Carillion, to plan the demolition of the former library.
-This is the company who also built the new library in the city centre (Library of Birmingham) and who completied the demolition of the former Birmingham Central Library.
-We appointed them so that they could bring that knowledge and experience to our project.
+The University Estates team worked with the same contractors who constructed the new library, Carillion Plc, to plan the demolition of the former library.
+This is the company who also built the new library in the city centre (Library of Birmingham) and who completed the demolition of the former Birmingham Central Library.

 Why has part of the former library not been demolished at the centre of campus?